Red Hen Lab - GSoC 2024 Ideas

-Red Hen Lab has been approved as Google Summer of Code 2023 mentor organization.
+Red Hen Lab might participate in Google Summer of Code 2024.

 Ideas are listed at the bottom of this page, but read the page thoroughly before you apply.

 Beginning 2022, GSoC no longer requires that contributors be students; it allowed both medium (~175 hour) projects and long (~350 hour) projects; and was open to extended timelines for project completion (from 12 to 22 weeks; 12 weeks is the standard).
 Red Hen Lab, unless noted otherwise for a specific project, is willing to consider both medium and short versions of contributions.
 Red Hen Lab considers 12 weeks to be the default, but, as warranted, is open to discussing other arrangements.